-11. External Examiner's and University Examiner's Report
+10. Thesis Examiner's Report

-The external examiner and university examiner shall prepare a report of their assessment of the student's thesis and send it to the DGPS or designate by the specified deadline using Form 3 - Thesis Examiner's Report.
-The examiners are asked to indicate their recommendation as to whether or not the thesis should proceed to oral examination as scheduled.
+The thesis examiner shall prepare a report of their assessment of the student's thesis and send it to the DGPS or designate by the specified deadline using Form 3 - Thesis Defence Examiner Report.
+The thesis examiner is asked to indicate their recommendation as to whether or not the thesis should proceed to oral examination as scheduled.

-The DGPS (or designate) receives and reviews the examiner's reports.
-A copy is signed by SGPS and sent to the chair of the examining committee (GPD or designate) and all other members of the examining committee.
+The DGPS receives and reviews the thesis examiner's report.
+A signed copy is sent to the chair of the examining committee (GPD or designate) and all other members of the examining committee.
 The GPS is copied.